ESMWG/NoahMP-Example/doc/enable-wsl.md

 1. Open the Start menu, locate "Ubuntu", and click.

-2. In the popped up window, follow the instructions, type your username and password.
+2. In the popped up command terminal, enter your username and password following the instructions.

 3. Access Windows filesystem via `/mnt`